 At Unifiedpost Group, we are a certified Peppol Access Point provider and are tax compliant in over 60 countries.
-Our outbound solution, Channel, is compatible with numerous B2B and country-specific government networks.
+Our electronic invoicing solution is compatible with numerous B2B and country-specific government networks.

-Using Channel, businesses can easily create e-invoices in a format that works for them, and Channel will exchange their documents and data to the recipient (network, business or individual receiver).
-Discover more about our Channel solution here.
+Using our services, businesses can easily create e-invoices in a format that works for them, and our solution will exchange their documents and data to the recipient (network, business or individual receiver).
+Discover more about an e-invoicing service suitable for your business.